-ATC plans to spend approximately $106 million for relay renewal in the 10 year horizon.
-This equates to about 50 relay panels per year.
+ATC plans renew about 50 relay panels per year in the 10 year horizon.
 Please refer to Table AR-4 for details.

 Circuit Breaker Asset Renewal

 Circuit breakers are essential to the reliability and safety of the network.
-ATC has a fleet of 1962 gas, oil, and vacuum circuit breakers.
+ATC has a fleet of 2005 gas, oil, and vacuum circuit breakers.
 The goal of the circuit breaker renewal program is to improve reliability and environmental performance.
-This includes reducing maintenance outage requirements, reducing SF6 emissions, and reducing the number of unplanned outages.
-ATC plans to spend approximately $61 million on the circuit breaker fleet over the 10 year horizon.
+This includes reducing maintenance outage requirements and reducing the number of unplanned outages.
 Please refer to Table AR-5 for details.

 Power Transformer Asset Renewal

-The intent of the ATC power transformer asset renewal program is to make an assessment of each transformer in the fleet based upon condition, operational importance and the probability of failure based on age.
+The intent of the ATC power transformer asset renewal program is to make an assessment of each transformer in the fleet based upon health, operational importance and the probability of failure.
 This assessment is used to determine a spare or renewal strategy.
-The strategy options are either an on-site spare, system wide spare that can be relocated to replace the failed transformer, or renewal replacement of the aged transformer.
-ATC has a spare transformer plan where 20 ATC owned units are available.
-ATC also participates in an industry spare equipment program.
+The strategy options are either an on-site spare, system wide spare that can be relocated to replace the failed transformer, or renewal replacement for the subject transformer.
+ATC has a spare transformer plan and also participates in an industry spare equipment program.

 - Healthy units with high importance and high probabilities of failure based on age may warrant an on-site spare or a system spare in the general area to minimize transport times.

-- Units in poor health with high importance are candidates for renewal regardless of age.
+- Units in poor health with high importance are candidates for renewal.

-- Healthy units with low importance will be backed up with a system wide spare regardless of age.
+- Healthy units with low importance will be backed up with a system wide spare.

-- Units in poor health and low importance will be backed up with system spares regardless of age.
+- Units in poor health and low importance will be backed up with a system wide spare.